 For business purposes, there are times when the best way to get in touch with someone is by email.
 But if you are trying to reach someone you don't know, finding their email address isn't always the easiest task, since they often aren't publicly posted.
 However, that doesn't mean they're impossible to find.
 Here's how you can find anyone's business email.

 People generally treat their email address similarly to their home address – they keep it as private as possible.
 There's a good reason for this:

 - Inboxes are jampacked already; no one wants to receive another email.

 - Spam is a constant problem, no matter how protective you are of your email.

-You can't blame people for not publicly posting their email address, but you can find ways around this problem.
-I'll quickly discuss how you can easily do this using just two free tools and a couple minutes of your time.
+You can't blame people for not publicly posting their email addresses, but you can find ways around this problem.
+Here are some ways you can find unknown email addresses using readily available online resources.

 Basic info collection

-Depending on how you were introduced or came to know the cold prospect, you may already have the few details that you need.
-Regardless, this will be super easy if you don't have the info, as all you really need is their name.
+Depending on how you were introduced to or came to know the cold prospect, you may already have the few details you need.
+This will be super easy even if you don't have the info, though, as all you really need is their name.